Nutrition Pros Just Revealed What 12 Common Food Cravings Secretly Suggest about Your Health

 Craving potato chips?

-Potato chips and their hot cousin, French fries, are two of the most commonly reported food cravings, but downing bags of the fatty junk foods may be a signal you’re low on healthy fats, says Taylor Newhouse Leahy, RD, a clinical dietitian at Baylor Scott & White Hospital.
-Of particular interest are omega-3’s.
-Our bodies don’t manufacture those fatty acids, so to get our daily requirement we have to eat it in foods like salmon and other fatty fish.
-Or it may mean you need more healthy fats in general and you’re not getting enough foods like avocados, nuts, and olive oil.
-But, if you’re feeling hungry all the time, you should explore these ten medical reasons that could be causing it.
+Potato chips and their hot cousin, French fries, are two of the most commonly reported food cravings, but downing bags of the fatty junk foods may be a signal you’re low on healthy fats, says Leahy.
+Of particular interest are omega-3s.
+Our bodies don’t manufacture those fatty acids, so to get our daily requirement we have to eat it in foods like salmon and other fatty fish, avocados, nuts, and olive oil.

-If you’re super thirsty, chances are you’re just dehydrated and your body is telling you to pick up the slack with your water bottle.
+If you’re super thirsty, it’s very possible you’re just dehydrated and your body is telling you to pick up the slack with your water bottle.
 But if you’re always craving the wet stuff, it could signal a deeper issue like diabetes.
-Excessive thirst and urination are one of the earliest warning signs that your insulin levels are out of whack, according to the American Diabetes Association.
+Excessive thirst and urination are one of the earliest warning signs that your insulin levels aren’t as they should be, according to the American Diabetes Association.
 Extra glucose builds up in your blood, making your kidneys go into overtime to process all of it.
 When they can’t keep up, it gets excreted through your urine which in turn makes you thirsty again.

 Craving kettle corn?

 The body needs both sodium and glucose to function properly—two nutrients that are quickly depleted when you exercise, especially if you sweat a lot.
-So if you are craving a salty-sweet treat, it may be your body telling you it needs to physically recover and replenish its stores, Leahy says.
-This is why most workout recovery drinks include a hit of both sugar and salt.
-If you have other cravings to combat, check out these science-backed ways to stop your strongest food cravings.
+So if you’re craving any salty-sweet treat, it may be your body telling you it needs to physically recover and replenish its stores, Leahy says.
+(This is part of why most workout recovery drinks contain both sugar and salt.)

 - Journal of the American Association of Nurse Practitioners:"Ask about ice, then consider iron, 2016"